How to Improve Your Conversation Skills (Even If You’re Shy)

 Keep an eye on your partner’s body language: are they fidgeting or standing still?
 Smiling or yawning?

-Body language has a significant impact on future communication, and it’s dependent on what kind of impression we leave on the other person.
+Body language has a significant impact on future communication, and it depends on the kind of impression we leave on the other person.

 Active listening is the foundation of all excellent communication: you can’t reply effectively if you’re not paying attention to what others are saying.